Tuyosu/guweb/docs/rules.md

-### Server Rules
-1. Cheating alongside and any other form of hacking are strictly prohibited.
-2. Editing the client is forbidden.
-3. Sharing or boosting an account is not allowed, and will be met with a ban.
-4. Please do not exploit any vulnerabilities or the server itself.
-If any are found, please be responsible and report it to a developer.
-5. Stealing the username of a popular public figure is forbidden.

 ### Chat Rules
 1. Offensive speech is forbidden.
 2. Swearing is allowed if it's not offensive towards a particular person.